ExpHP/lammps-sys/doc/linking-a-system-library.md

 ## Linking Lammps itself

 `lammps-sys` uses `pkg-config` to locate the LAMMPS C library.
 The traditional way of building lammps does not install the library in any manner (or produce the requisite pkgconfig file), but you can set this up yourself.
-Lammps also comes with cmake files, which I believe will produce a working setup once installed. (**TODO:** Test this!)
+Lammps also comes with cmake files, which will produce an *almost* working setup once installed.

-Example of a suitable installation: (assuming an installation path of `$HOME/.local`)
+### Tips to building

+If you want cmake to install headers and the pkgconfig file, you'll need to supply `-DBUILD_LIB=yes -DBUILD_SHARED_LIBS=yes` to the initial `cmake` command. (notice that it does not install headers or pkgconfig info when building a static library).

+The `stable_22Aug2018` release appears to have a bug where the `Libs:` line in `liblammps.pc` may end up with a trailing `@` symbol; delete it if you see it.

+### Example installation

 ```
 /home/lampam/.local